 Section 8.2.
 Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a grievance proceeding does not constitute retaliation, provided, however, that a determination regarding responsibility, alone, is not sufficient to conclude that any party made a materially false statement in bad faith.

-Official School Year And School Day Model Policy[required]
+Official School Year And School Day Policy

 The Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.